-Type "show alter" to list log K's, K_d 's, or K_f 's and n_f 's that have been altered; the "unalter" command reverses the process.
+Type "show alter" to list altered species or solutions and their settings; the "unalter" command reverses the process.

 6.7 audit

 '''

 audit <off>

 Config → Stepping...

 '''

 The program performs a global mass balance audit over the course of each simulation.
 By default, the program is silent unless it detects a mass imbalance, in which case it writes a warning message to the Results pane, as well as the bottom of the print-format output, if the print output stream is open.